isomerpages/moe-eastspringsec/_student-development/National Digital Literacy Programme (NDLP).md

 Microsoft Office tools that include Word, PowerPoint and Excel.&nbsp;</p>
 </li>
 <li>
-<p>Zoom: Every secondary school student will be given a Zoom free account
+<p>Google Meet: Every student will have access using their Student iCON for
-with a 40 minute time limit using the Student iCON for the students’ video conferencing needs.</p>
+the students’ video conferencing needs.</p>
 </li>
 </ol>
 <h4>Digital Literacy and Cyber Wellness Resources for Parents</h4>